Robert Gallagher, WakeRemembrance as a Young Father

 I looked through his library for major influences, probably Skinner and Maslow with a lot of Jung and Freud as well.
 In the psychological literature of his age, I noticed there was an overabundance of diagnoses of hysteria.
 Doctors thought that many people had psycho-somatic illnesses.
 In such circumstances, it was natural for my father to believe the same thing.
 Psycho-somatic illnesses appeared to be a proven cause.
 He was convinced that, when I was four, my mind caused allergies.
 My bouts of congestive failure were the result of the power of suggestion.

 There is a certain amount of truth to this.
 Attitude makes a surprising difference to recovery.
 Over the years, though, my father observed that my attitude couldn't solve my physical problems entirely.
 In fact, ignoring my asthma sent me to the hospital more than once.
-So he let the doctors and scientists convince him that differences in immune responses are physically, not simply products of the mind, and are dictated in large part by genetics.
+So he let the doctors and scientists convince him that differences in immune responses are physical conditions, not simply products of the mind, and are are dictated in some part by genetics.

 3. His philosophy classes, psychology classes, and other reading (what he felt was most important)

-2. My mother (although he never admitted it until later in life)
+2. My mother (although he didn't explicitly admit her influence until later in life)

 1. His uncle, Jack Light